 ARTICLE ~ "The Great Conversation" by Robert Hutchins - on the value of the approach and the meaning of liberal education

-ARTICLES ~ Classical Homeschooling Magazine - A slew of articles on the Classical education, homeschooling, and the Great Books, housed at one of our competitors, The Angelicum, which has ties to Mortimer Adler and the Great Books movement he helped introduce.
+ARTICLES ~ Classical Homeschooling Magazine - A slew of articles on the Classical education, homeschooling, and the Great Books.
+Has ties to Mortimer Adler and the Great Books movement he helped introduce.